-Our Employment Law Group advises and counsels clients on employment issues relating to sexual harassment and discrimination; mergers and acquisitions (including necessary workforce reductions, plant closing laws, executive compensation and retention payment programs); workforce reductions; application of employment laws such as Title VII, the Family and Medical Leave Act and the Americans with Disabilities Act; hiring, firing and progressive discipline; drug testing; non-competition agreements; employee-independent contractor distinctions; wage and hour laws; internationally-based personnel; and labor-management relations and labor disputes.
-We draft and negotiate employment termination agreements and general releases, as well as employment agreements.
-We also help our clients develop programs and practices designed to assure compliance with federal, state and local labor and employment laws, which includes reviewing and drafting employee handbooks, employment applications, and background/credit/reference check authorization forms.
-In addition, we have substantial experience representing clients before state and federal courts, arbitrators and administrative agencies.
+We advise and counsel clients on issues relating to workplace harassment, including sexual harassment, and discrimination, mergers and acquisitions-related issues, executive compensation and retention payment programs, general workforce reductions, application of employment laws, such as Title VII, the Family and Medical Leave Act, the Americans with Disabilities Act, hiring and firing, drug testing, non-competition and non-solicitation agreements, wage and hour laws, internationally based personnel and labor-management relations and labor disputes.
+We help our clients draft and negotiate employment and separation termination agreements and general releases, as well as develop programs and practices designed to comply with federal, state and local labor and employment laws, including drafting and reviewing employee handbooks, employment applications and background/credit/reference check authorization forms.

 “Does Charging Party’s Receipt of a Right-to-Sue Letter and Commencement of a Lawsuit Divest the EEOC of its Investigative Authority Over That Charge?”

 “Split Circuits: Are Employers Required to Credit Pre-PDA Pregnancy Leaves When Calculating Retirement Benefits?”

 “Split Circuits: Can Unions Waive Members’ Rights to a Judicial Forum?”

 “Employee or Independent Contractor: A Distinction With a Difference”